Sending money abroad online is now easier than ever, but how simple is it really?

 CurrencyFair is the fifth online money transfer provider in our 10-blog-post series to be tested and reviewed by randomly selected users who never heard of their service before.

-Our goal is to find out how easy it is to send money online with ten selected companies and summarize all of our findings in a report to be published in June, and which you can pre-order using the link below:
+Our goal is to find out how easy it is to send money online with ten selected companies and summarize all of our findings in a report to be published in August 2018 (the report has been published).

 Throughout this article, you will discover the thoughts, feelings, and questions of our panel of users which we tasked with sending £250 to a bank account in France.
 We used the remote user-testing tool Userbrain to record the users’ screens and oral commentary.